LoLei/redditcleaner/README.md

 Find the hidden text ...
 This & that in a normal sentence. "manual quote"
 ```

-Common punctuation, numbers, parentheses, quotation marks etc. are deliberately not removed, as this data cleaning task pertains to Reddit only.
+Common punctuation, numbers, parentheses, quotation marks etc. are deliberately not removed, as this data cleaning task pertains to Reddit-specific characters only.
 A second round of data cleaning can be applied manually to clean these common items.